marko-js/cli/packages/prettyprint/README.md

 ## `.marko-prettyprint` config file

-When pretty printing a Marko template, `marko-cli` will search up the directory tree looking for a `.marko-prettyprint` file.
+When pretty printing a Marko template, `@marko/prettyprint` will search up the directory tree looking for a `.marko-prettyprint` file.
 This file should be in the JSON format.
 For example:

 _my-project/.marko-prettyprint:_